ottoGet your BioMap

 Can you have too much vitamin D?

 Yes.
-Levels above 100 ng/mL can cause toxicity (hypercalcemia).
-Always retest after supplementing.
+Levels above 100 ng/mL (250 nmol/L) can cause toxicity leading to hypercalcemia — excessive calcium in the blood.
+Always retest 3 months after starting or adjusting supplementation.

 Check all your biomarkers at once